Skip to main content

 ColumnDescriptionExample

-reefer_tempTarget trailer temperature34
+reeferTempTarget trailer temperature34

-waiting_at_facilityWhether driver is already at facilitytrue
+waitingAtFacilityWhether driver is already at facilitytrue

-tracking_operator_phonePhone number for escalations+15559876543
+trackingOperatorPhonePhone number for escalations+15559876543

 Load Stops Format